sonic-net/SONiC/doc/voq/everflow.md

 SAI implementation will program the hardware to send the mirrored packets in this session out of the recycle port.
 When the packet re-enters the pipeline, the destination MAC of this packet will be the neighbor’s destination MAC address and it will be bridged in the ingress ASIC to the correct egress destination port.
 SAI will also be responsible for programming the FDB entry in the ingress ASIC appropriately.

+We don't recommend to recycle mirrored packets when the mirror destination port is a local port because we gain nothing from bridging the mirrored package again that would be forwarded locally.

 ## 2.3 Option 2 - Explicit Recycle

 This option can be implemented with minimal changes to SAI as long as a recycle port can be created.
 The recycle port needs to be enabled as an L3 port for this mechanism to work because it requires the packet to be routed after recycle.
 The following changes are proposed.